oetiker/znapzend/README.md

 PERL=/opt/perl-32/bin/perl5.32.1 ./configure
 ```

-* On OmniOS/SmartOS you will need perl and gnu-make packages.
+* On OmniOS/SmartOS you will need perl and optionally gnu-make packages.

 * On macOS, if you have not already installed the Xcode command line tools,
 you can get them from the command line (Terminal app) with: